spyder-ide/spyder-docs/doc/installation.rst

 `Python programming language <http://www.python.org/>`_

 Then, to install Spyder and its other dependencies, run ``pip install spyder``.
-You may need to separately install a Qt binding with ``pip`` if running Python 2;
+You may need to separately install PyQt5 with ``pip`` if running Python 2.
-PyQt5 is strongly recommended though the legacy PyQt4 is also still supported.

 Run without installing